teledyne-e2v/gst-barcode-reader/README.md

 #### Cmake 3.23.2
 This specific version of cmake is required for Zxing installation.
+You can installed it by 2 way

+##### Fast way
+This way works but isn't clean
 Download it with:
 ```
 wget https://cmake.org/files/v3.23/cmake-3.23.2-linux-aarch64.tar.gz
 ```